Charles H. Lundquist College of Business: Centers

 According to rankings compiled by the University of Texas at Dallas, LCB ranks 59th in North America in contributions to research.

 According to rankings compiled by Brigham Young University, LCB ranks 1st in tax research.

 Relationship with the sports industry

 The college has a longstanding relationship with the sports industry, more specifically sports marketing.
 The college's Warsaw Sports Business Center is recognized as a leading authority in sports marketing.
 The center was founded in 1994 with an endowment established by Jim Warsaw.
+Its growth was inspired by Jim’s vision of developing values based on passion, integrity, and leadership.
+He fostered leaders who possessed deep analytical and strategic skills and a love of sports.
 Furthermore, the center is said to be the first sports marketing center to be housed within an American business school.
 The center is a multi-disciplinary research hub.
 It also provides experiential learning opportunities for UO students.
 In 2012, the center was quoted in 571 media outlets globally.

 The Sports Product Management program, based in Portland, is one of the first of its kind.

 Notable alumni

 Below is a list of notable Lundquist College of Business alumni with significant ties to the business world.
 See the linked article above for a more extensive list of alumni.